A Lot or a Little?

 Part of a popular Nintendo franchise and features characters that have been appearing in games for more than 30 years.

 Parents Need to Know

-Parents need to know Donkey Kong Country: Tropical Freeze is a cartoonish platformer exclusive to Wii U. Donkey Kong and his cronies hop on enemies' heads or barrel through them with monkey rolls, knocking them out and making them fall off the screen or disappear.
-Pretty mild stuff.
-Note, though, that this is a lot harder than a Mario game.
-The difficulty could lead to some frustration in less experienced players.
+Parents need to know that Donkey Kong Country: Tropical Freeze is a cartoonish platformer for the Wii U and Nintendo Switch.
+Donkey Kong and his cronies hop on enemies' heads or barrel through them with monkey rolls, knocking them out and making them fall off the screen or disappear.
+The game difficulty could lead to some frustration in less experienced players.
+The Nintendo Switch version of Tropical Freeze allows players to step into the board shorts of Funky Kong, who has more health and different abilities than the other primates, making play a bit easier.
 In couch co-op mode, the player controlling the secondary character can hop onto the back of the stronger player's Donkey Kong and ride along until a safer area is reached.
-Girls may appreciate that they can play as a female character in the form of Dixie Kong, something that hasn't been possible in a new Donkey Kong Country game since 1996's Donkey Kong Country 3: Dixie Kong's Double Trouble!.
+Some players may appreciate that they can play as a female character in the form of Dixie Kong, something that hasn't been possible in a Donkey Kong Country game since 1996's Donkey Kong Country 3: Dixie Kong's Double Trouble!